code-lab-org/nost-tools/docs/source/release_docs/icd/index.rst

 .. image:: media/image50.png
    :alt: Hierarchical organization of test planning terminology used by NOS-T.
-   :width: 5in
+   :width: 6 in
-   :height: 3.22917in

 Figure 14.
 Hierarchical organization of test planning terminology used by NOS-T.

-One approach to developing a test matrix for a user’s test campaign is to start by creating a variation of the traditional NASA Science Traceability Matrix (STM) that is focused on leveraging the NOS-T system to answer specific questions about observation strategies.
+One approach to developing a test matrix for a user's test campaign is to start by creating a variation of the traditional NASA Science Traceability Matrix (STM) that is focused on leveraging the NOS-T system to answer specific questions about observation strategies.
 A